 Can I request to receive loan funds greater than the cost of attendance?

 Unfortunately, federal guidelines restrict students’ ability to receive more than the cost of attendance established by the Law School.
-However, AJMLS will review students’ requests for an increase to the budget for childcare expenses, vehicle repairs, medical and dental not covered by insurance, and a one-time only computer purchase.
+However, AJMLS will review students’ requests for an increase to the budget for childcare expenses, certain vehicle repairs, medical and dental not covered by insurance and certain mitigating circumstances.
 Please consult with the Office of Financial Aid before making such a request.

 Do I need to make an appointment to discuss my questions with the Financial Aid Office?